GitHub Desktop and Atom Editor to Code Efficiently

 While you could have made the tiny code edit above in the GitHub web interface, hopefully you’ve begun to see many advantages of using GitHub Desktop and Atom Editor to edit code and push commits from your local computer.
 First, you can make more complex code modifications with Atom Editor, which includes search, find-and-replace, and other features to work more efficiently.
 Second, when you copy the repo to your local computer, you can quickly drag-and-drop multiple files and subfolders for complex visualizations, such as data, geography, and images.
 Third, depending on the type of code, you may be able to test how it works locally with your browser, before uploading your commits to the public web.

-Tip: Atom Editor has many built-in features that recognize and help you edit code, plus the option to install more packages in the Preferences menu.
-One helpful built-in tool is Edit > Toggle Comments, which automatically detects the coding language and converts the selected text from executable code to non-executed code comments.
-Another built-in tool is Edit > Lines > Auto Indent, which automatically cleans up selected text or an entire page of code for easier reading.
+Tip: Atom has many built-in commands to help you edit code.
+One is View > Toggle Soft Wrap, which adjusts the right-hand margin to make long code strings visible on your screen.
+A second command is Edit > Toggle Comments, which automatically detects the coding language and converts the selected text from executable code to non-executed code comments.
+A third command is Edit > Lines > Auto Indent, which cleans up code indentation to make it more readable.
+Finally, you can install many more Atom packages in the Preferences menu.

 Although GitHub does not operate like Google Documents, which displays live edits, the platform has several advantages when working collaboratively with code.
-First, since GitHub tracks every commit we make, it allows us to go back and restore a very specific past version of the code if needed.
+First, since GitHub tracks every commit, it allows you to go back and restore a very specific past version of the code if needed.
 Second, when GitHub repos are public, anyone can view your code and submit an “issue” to notify the owner about an idea or problem, or send a “pull request” of suggested code edits, which the owner can accept or reject.
-Third, GitHub allows collaborators to create different “branches” of a repo in order to make edits, and then “merge” the branches back together if desired.
-Occasionally, if two or more coders attempt to push incompatible commits to the same repo, GitHub will warn about a “Merge Conflict,” and ask you to resolve these conflicts in order to preserve everyone’s work.
+Third, GitHub allows you to create different “branches” of a repo in order to make edits, and then “merge” the branches back together if desired.
+Occasionally, if two collaborators attempt to push incompatible commits to the same repo, GitHub will warn about a “Merge Conflict” and ask you to resolve it in order to preserve everyone’s work.

 Many coders prefer to work on GitHub using its Command Line Interface (CLI), which means memorizing and typing specific commands directly into the Terminal application on Mac or Windows, but this is beyond the scope of this introductory book.